A Brief History of Probiotics vs Prebiotics

-This microbiome includes both the good and bad bacteria that can be found in the human body – and of course, is generally positively affected by the use of probiotics and prebiotics.
+This microbiome (or microbiota) includes both the good and bad bacteria and other microorganisms that can be found in the human body – and of course, is generally positively affected by the use of probiotics and prebiotics.

 The microbiome is useful for several functions starting in early life, including but not limited to digesting fiber, helping control immune function, support of the brain, and digesting breast milk.

 Clearly, it’s important to keep the gut healthy as you move through life.

 Without a healthy digestive system, it may be easier for bad bacteria to grow and spread illnesses throughout your system, simply because you don’t have the microbiome support for each of your most important bodily functions.

 In examining the difference between probiotics and prebiotics, it’s important to take a look at today’s definition of the more common of the two: the probiotic.